 There are plenty of parking spots along the road that runs by the side of Crummock Water, so you won’t have difficulty getting there, though do be aware that it can get busy in summer and you should be sensitive about where you park.
 The village of Buttermere also has a car park as well as two pubs and cafes to regain your energy after an invigorating swim!

 8. Styhead Tarn

-Before World War I, there were plans to build road over Styhead, linking Borrowdale to Wasdale.
+Before World War I, there were plans to build a road over Styhead, linking Borrowdale to Wasdale.
 Standing there today, it seems impossible to think that the dramatic landscape would have been carved up for the sake of a road.

-The tarn is chilly and rocky around the edges and popular with wild campers.
+The tarn is chilly and rocky around the edges, and is popular with wild campers.
 The water is clear and the view simply awesome.
 You may be lucky enough to spot trout swimming in the water, but watch out for people fishing on the edges – you don’t want to be caught on a hook!

 Styhead Tarn is just over two miles away from the hamlet of Seathwaite in the Borrowdale Valley.

 Explore cottages in Borrowdale.

 Windermere is probably the most famous lake in the Lake District, and is one of the first places people associate with open water swimming, thanks to events like the Great North Swim.